jquast/blessed/docs/location.rst

 Location
 ========

-    Can you comprehend everything in the four directions

-    And still do nothing?

 If you just want to move the location of the cursor before writing text, and aren't worried about returning, do something like this: